mmisak/counTR/README.md

 ```
 ### STRcount summarizecounts function
 ```
-STRcount.py summarizecounts [-h] [--samplenames REPORTED_MOTIF [REPORTED_MOTIF ...]]
+strcount2.6.2_rewrite.py summarizecounts [-h] [--samplenames SAMPLE_NAMES [SAMPLE_NAMES ...]]
-                                              [--reportmotif {detected,rc,combine}]
                                                 inputpaths [inputpaths ...] outputfile

 positional arguments:
-  inputpaths            countstable.txt files to be summarized into a count matrix, can be either a directory (all
+  inputpaths            countstable.txt files to be summarized into a count matrix outputfile            path to output count matrix.
-                        contained files ending in '.countstable.txt' will be summarized) or the paths to the individual files outputfile            path to output count matrix.

 optional arguments:
-  -h, --help            show this help message and exit --samplenames REPORTED_MOTIF [REPORTED_MOTIF ...]
+  -h, --help            show this help message and exit --samplenames SAMPLE_NAMES [SAMPLE_NAMES ...]
                         list of sample names to be used in the resulting header in the same order as input files.
-If not set, input file names will be used (default: None)') --reportmotif {detected,rc,combine}
+If not set, input file names will be used (default: None)')
-                        motif to report in the output. 'detected' to report the detected motif, 'rc' for it's reverse complement (for reversely stranded data), 'combine' (combines forward and reverse complement to alphebetically minimal motif) (default: detected)')
 ```